b0ink/csgo-chaos-mod/README.md

 	- It is also recommended to **restart** CS:GO after adjusting your resolution, otherwise the HUD may appear much larger than it should be.
 	- 4k resolutions by default have an extremely enlarged HUD that makes the game unplayable, setting it to 1080p and restarting your game should fix this.
 	- An alternative method is to set `-w 1920 -h 1080` in your CS:GO's launch options.
+- Experienced some issues with models showing up as error boxes, or overlays not being displayed correctly, restarting your game fixes this issue after downloading the materials.
 <p></p>

 ---